blackgold/blackgold.github.io/_posts/2015-05-08-fast-cidr-lookup.md

 Say you have list of CIDR's and want to check if given IP falls in the CIDR.
 This is useful for making fast routing decisions.

 I have compared  SubnetVector class that does a linear lookup vs CidrMap class that uses hashmap for first level lookup and followed by binary trie.
 For a list of 7000 subnets I have seen CidrMap takes about 5 micro seconds and SubnetVector takes 200 micro seconds.
 For small list of CIDRs this doesnot make any difference.
+I guess it makes sense when we have tens of thousands of cids to lookup.

+Also SubnetVector has good cache property because of the vector.
+Need to research about the boost intrusive containers to improve the caching for CidrMap.

 {% highlight c++ %}
 #include <iostream>